BawiS-lab/BawiSang.github.io/index.md

 I specialize in **Python, SQL, Tableau, Power BI**, and **data visualization** to uncover actionable insights and drive smarter decisions.

 Welcome to my portfolio!
-Feel free to browse my background and projects.
+Feel free to browse my background and projects!

 [Learn more about me →](/about/)